 The fact that this defense is still relevant may seem astonishing as the United States is often perceived as one of the most progressive nations when it comes to LGBTQ+ rights and acceptance.
 While this may appear to be true from the outside looking in, the American legal system tells a different story.

 A History of Discrimination

 In the late 19th century and the early 20th century, scientific research was becoming increasingly important, and thus justifications for anti-LGBTQ+ rhetoric within the field of psychology became more prominent.
-Instead of understanding homosexuality as a sin, medical professionals began to describe it as a mental disorder: for example, in 1920, Edward J. Kempf coined the term “acute homosexual panic” which was described as “a panic due to the pressure of uncontrollable sexually perverse cravings.”
-While Kempf was clearly not the first individual to describe homosexuality as deviant behavior, his contribution would have long standing effects.
+Instead of understanding homosexuality as a sin, medical professionals began to describe it as a mental disorder.
+In 1920, Edward J. Kempf coined the term “acute homosexual panic” which was described as “a panic due to the pressure of uncontrollable sexually perverse cravings.”
+While Kempf was clearly not the first individual to describe homosexuality as deviant behavior, his contribution would have long-standing effects.
 In the first edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM), published in 1952 by the American Psychiatric Association, homosexuality was classified as a mental disorder, and it would not be until the publication of the DSM III in 1987 that this classification was removed.
-Infamous neurologist and psychoanalyst Sigmund Freud also promoted questionable views about homosexuality: in his opinion, lesbianism was “a gateway to mental ilness” and was “curable by psychoanalysis.”
+Infamous neurologist and psychoanalyst Sigmund Freud also promoted questionable views about homosexuality.
+In his opinion, lesbianism was “a gateway to mental illness” and was “curable by psychoanalysis.”

 The Legal and Social Justifications